 What type of curvature does our Universe have?
 I'll tell you right now that it is really hard to determine that, since it is sort of like how the Earth sort of seems flat.
 You know that the Earth is a sphere, yet you are so small compared to it that you see it as being very flat.
 The Universe is so darn huge that the curvature, if it exists, is so small that we can't easily tell what type of curvature there is.
 In the cases of the positive and negative curvature, you can blow those surfaces up to such huge sizes that the little ants in them would think that the surfaces are flat or really close to flat.

 Before we go into more about the Universe, in particular its origin, I want to mention briefly what Einstein thought about the Universe.
 When he did his work on General Relativity in 1917, he really didn't know what astronomers knew about the Universe, so he asked a few of them what the Universe was like.
 They told him that it was homogeneous and isotropic.
 They also told him that it was rather static (even though Slipher had detected all of those spiral nebulae redshifts; this was before the Curtis-Shapley Debate and when Hubble did all of his stuff, so no one really knew what galaxies were any ways).
 Einstein did his calculations, but his formulas always came out wrong - they showed that the Universe wasn't static, that it is probably moving.
 No matter how hard he tried, the darn formulas never came out the way he thought they should - or at least following what he was told, that the Universe wasn't moving in any organized way.
 He, well, he basically, um, cheated.
 Yes, the genius was so intent at getting what he thought was the right answer that he sort of fudged the formula by adding an extra term to it, what is called the Cosmological Constant.
 It is usually represented by the Greek letter .
 The Cosmological Constant actually represents anti-gravity, just what Einstein needed to counteract the effects of gravity and keep the Universe static.
 Later, when he learned that the Universe wasn't static but expanding, he thought that he had made the biggest mistake of his life - but had he?
-We'll have to keep Einstein's blunder in mind later on.

 It's time to recap what we know about the Universe at this point.
-First of all, it is expanding (Hubble's Law shows this).
+First of all, it is expanding at an accerated pace (Hubble's Law, and recent observations show this).
 To be precise, we should actually say that space is expanding and the stuff in it is just along for the ride.
 It also has some sort of shape (curvature), though the Universe is too large for us to see what that shape is easily - while it may look flat, it may actually be something else.
 We know that galaxies evolve, since very distant galaxies look quite different from nearby galaxies, and we also have the concepts of the Cosmological Principle and Universality to keep in mind.
 We know that the Universe is expanding, so it must have been a lot smaller in the past.
 That makes sense; just hit the rewind button so that the Universe goes back to a smaller and smaller scale - how small?
 As small as we can get it; as small as it was when it first started to expand - back to the time when it was created, back to the dawn of time, to the event known as the Big Bang!

 As mentioned previously, the value of the Hubble Constant (Ho) is related to the age of the Universe - and that's just simply a matter of algebra.
 So if we know the value of the Hubble Constant, then that's the age of the Universe?
 Oh if only it were that easy!
 Unfortunately, the Hubble Constant isn't.
 Isn't what?
 CONSTANT!
 The value has changed over time as the rate of the Universe's expansion has changed.
 Think of what happens when you throw a ball up into the air.
 When it leaves your hand it is moving at its highest speed, but over time it slows down and slows down and slows down.
 So the rate of its motion changes due to the effects of gravity.
 The Universe has to also obey the effects of gravity, and therefore must also have changed the pace of its expansion over time.
 Gravity would have slowed it down in the past, which tells us the Hubble Constant would have changed over time.
 That's sort of why we have the little "o" on it - that means the value it has now.
 So the value of the Hubble Constant doesn't exactly give you the age of the Universe, but it does give an estimate to its value.